Hoyas are extraordinary plants with perfectly geometrical blooms to die for.

 Some Common Concerns About Hoyas

 Are Hoyas Poisonous?

-Although most hoyas are non-toxic, both to humans and animals, some of them produce milky substances when the leaves or branches are injured or broken.
+Although most hoyas are non-toxic to humans and animals, some produce milky substances when the leaves or branches are injured or broken.

 This liquid might cause mild irritation to the skin.

 Do all Hoyas Love the Same Kind of Growing Conditions?

 Some hoyas have specific requirements.
 For instance, a variegated hoya will lose its variegation if kept for too long in direct sunlight.
 However, others might enjoy a few hours of direct sun.